home accessories from industrial plastic waste

 This project is a further development of his graduation project; Organic Factory in 2010

-For more information and prices, send us a message
+For more information and prices, have a look at our WEBSHOP or send us a message.

 Graduation project Ruben Thier – Design Academy Eindhoven ’10